IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Creator that supports this option shall be able to create a text-only rendering of the report, including the textual representation of all measurements, and may include unambiguous textual representation of image references.

-> Note: How the Report Creator lays out the report into text-only format is out of scope of IMR, provided that that text-only report preserves the readability of the report.
+> Note: How the Report Creator lays out the report into text-only format is out of scope of IMR, provided that text-only report preserves the readability of the report.

 > Note: A textual representation of image references may look like (2,16) which means series 2 instance 16.
 Specific format for textual representation of image references is out of scope of IMR.
 As a result, interpretation of such information, if necessary, requires pre-arranged agreement between the Report Creator and non-IMR actors.
 The Report Creator may support different formats based on configuration.